inasafe/inasafe-doc/docs/source/training/beginner/osm/102-working-with-osm.rst

 22. A new tab or window will open.
 If everything went well, you should have an OSM account!

-23. On the OSM page, click “Log In” in the top right corner.
+23. On the OSM page, click :guilabel:`Log In` in the top right corner.
 Enter your OSM username and password and press Enter.
 You should now be logged in.
 You will see your username in the upper right corner of the page.